 We expect that significant additional capital will be needed in the future to continue our planned product development efforts, in particular clinical trial, and operations.
 To the extent we raise additional capital by issuing equity securities, our stockholders may experience substantial dilution.
 We may sell common stock, convertible securities or other equity securities in one or more transactions at prices and in a manner we determine from time to time.
-For example, in February 2017, we completed the issuance of 5,181,348 shares of our common stock at a public offering price of \$1.93 per share in an underwritten public offering for the net proceeds to us of \$9.2 million, in July 2017 we completed the issuance of 14,950,000 shares of our common stock at a public offering for net proceeds to us of approximately \$91.3 million.
-In addition, in December 2017 we filed a \$200 million shelf registration statement on Form S-3 with the SEC, and in February 2018 we completed the issuance of 13,340,000 shares of our common stock at a public offering price of \$10.80 per share in an underwritten public offering for net proceeds to us of approximately \$135.5 million.
+For example, in July 2017 we completed the issuance of 14,950,000 shares of our common stock at a public offering price of \$6.50 per share in an underwritten public offering for net proceeds to us of approximately \$91.3 million.
+In addition, in December 2017 we filed a \$200 million shelf registration statement on Form S-3 with the SEC, and in February 2018 we completed the issuance of 13,340,000 shares of our common stock at a public offering price of \$10.80 per share in an underwritten public offering price of \$10.80 per share in an underwritten public offering for net proceeds to us of approximately \$135.5 million.
 If in the future we sell common stock, convertible securities or other equity securities, investors may be materially diluted by subsequent sales.
 These sales may also result in new investors gaining rights superior to our existing stockholders.
 Pursuant to our equity incentive plans, our management is authorized to grant stock options and other equity-based awards to our employees, directors and consultants.
-The number of shares available for future grant under our equity incentive plans as of March 31, 2018, was 271,985 shares.
+The number of shares available for future grant under our equity incentive plans as of June 30, 2018, was 1,605,403 shares.